Authentication with Azure Maps

 Managed identities for Azure resources and Azure Maps

-Managed identities for Azure resources provide Azure services with an automatically managed application based security principal which can authenticate with Azure AD.
-With role-based access control (RBAC), the managed identity security principal can be authorized to access Azure Maps services.
+Managed identities for Azure resources provide Azure services with an automatically managed application based security principal that can authenticate with Azure AD.
+With Azure role-based access control (Azure RBAC), the managed identity security principal can be authorized to access Azure Maps services.
 Some examples of managed identities include: Azure App Service, Azure Functions, and Azure Virtual Machines.
 For a list of managed identities, see managed identities for Azure resources.